dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 # BEGIN SUBPROB

-Write one line of code that evaluates to the **right endpoint** of a 92% normal theory confidence interval for the mean dog price.
+Write one line of code that evaluates to the **right endpoint** of a 92% CLT-Based confidence interval for the mean dog price.
 The following expressions may help:

 ```py